mmlab-aueb/scn4ndn/experiments/README.md

 These metadata indicate that the content item includes 10 chunks.
 Then, the Consumer script requests chunks one by one, i.e., it requests the second chunk after the first chunk has arrived, and so forth.

-## Scenario 1: Use of multipath for content retrieval acceleration
+## Scenario 1: Use of multisource for content retrieval acceleration
 ### Description
 This scenario experiments with the use of multiple sources (multisource), that are used simultaneously for receiving an item.
 For this experiment we extended our reference scenario to include another Producer (located in the folder Producer02).
 This producer